MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/exchange-security-update-issues.md

 </details>

 <details>
-<summary>Mallow stops working after CU or SU installation</summary>
+<summary>Mailflow stops working after CU or SU installation</summary>

 **Issue**

-Mallow stops working after you install a CU or an SU.
+Mailflow stops working after you install a CU or an SU.

 **Resolution**